 ESOs seeking to establish a presence in Indonesia must first register with the Ministry of Communication and Informatics (“MOCI”) to begin operations.
-Setting up a local representative office is not required unless the number of transactions or deliveries made by the ESO exceed 1000 per year.
+Setting up a local representative office is not required unless the number of transactions or deliveries made by the ESO exceeds 1000 per year.
 In that case, the ESO must set up a local representative office.
 Its details must be forwarded representative of a foreign Trade Operators in line with local regulatory requirements.

 Consumer Protection Regulations

 The Consumer Protection Law is the primary source of legislation on consumer protection in Indonesia.
-The law specifies a set of general rules applicable when companies or undertakings offering goods or services to Indonesian end consumers.
+The law specifies a set of general rules applicable when companies or undertakings offer goods or services to Indonesian end consumers.
 Some of them are rules requiring companies to provide clear and correct information on the goods or services and serve consumers in a proper and fair manner.

-Key things to note under Consumer Protection Law include prohibited terms in a subscription contract (found under Article 18) as well as regulations on free-trials, auto-renews and change of terms.
+Key things to note under Consumer Protection Law include prohibited terms in a subscription contract (found under Article 18) as well as regulations on free trials, auto-renews and change of terms.
 With the aforementioned regulations, note these are permitted subject to notification obligations to the end-user.

 There is currently no general data protection regime in Indonesia.
 What exists is a collection of laws that collectively regulate the protection of personal data collected in an electronic system.

 Article 1(29) of GR71 defines personal data as “All data related to a person, whether identified or capable of being identified using that data […] through the use of an electronic system and/or non-electronic means.”
 (Article 1(29) of GR 71).
-When ESOs are collecting, processing, analysing, retaining or publishing the personal data of its users, it must obtain the consent of the data owner as to the purpose of such activities (Article 14(2), GR 71).
+When ESOs are collecting, processing, analysing, retaining or publishing the personal data of their users, they must obtain the consent of the data owner as to the purpose of such activities (Article 14(2), GR 71).

 With content management, note GR 71 distinguishes between ESOs for public and for private scope.
-For ESOs in the public scope, it must store its electronic system in Indonesia (unless that tech is unavailable in the country).
+For ESOs in the public scope, it must store their electronic system in Indonesia (unless that tech is unavailable in the country).
 For ESOs in the private scope, there is more flexibility for data centres to be located outside of Indonesia.
-However, ESOs must ensure this system and its data is accessible to the local authorities for supervision and law enforcement.
+However, ESOs must ensure this system and its data are accessible to the local authorities for supervision and law enforcement.

 When data is transferred across borders, ESOs must submit to the MOCI pre- and post- notification of such a transfer (Article 22, MOCI 20/2016).
 There are also policies as to data retention.
 For data related to financial transactions, it must be stored for a minimum of 10 years.
 For non-financial transactions, a minimum of 5 years (Article 25(1) GR 80).
 Data may be deleted or erased pursuant to Article 16(1) of GR 71/2019.
-In the event of a personal data leak, note ESOs are additionally obliged to issue notification within 14 days of the leak (Article 28(4)(c), MOCI 20/2016).
+In the event of a personal data leak, note that ESOs are additionally obliged to issue a notification within 14 days of the leak (Article 28(4)(c), MOCI 20/2016).

 Content-related obligations of ESOs